 We work with talented musicians that we discover through word-of-mouth or who’ve reached out to us directly after hearing about our work.

 We started off as a concept album about the Black experience of incarceration and re-entry in America.
-Our roster of artist continues to reflect the anti-Black racism that underlies the US prison system, but also speaks to other forms of other-ing and racism.
-We work in men and women’s prisons, and we collaborate closely with senior citizens, people with disabilities, Native Americans, veterans, queer and transgender people.
+Our roster of artists continues to reflect the fact that the prison system is deeply intertwined with anti-Black racism, but features a diversity of perspectives on the American experience of incarceration: we work in men and women’s prisons, and have collaborated with senior citizens, people with disabilities, Native Americans, veterans, queer and transgender people.
 We are committed to uplifting underrepresented voices in an already marginalized population.

 HOW WE GOT HERE

 First, a concept album.
-In 2013, musician and activist Fury Young embarked on a journey to make a concept album, Die Jim Crow, about racial justice in the U.S. Prison system.
+In 2013, musician and activist Fury Young embarked on a journey to make a concept album, Die Jim Crow, about racial injustice in the U.S. prison system.
 For six years, Young gained access to prisons across the country, built close relationships with musicians and writers both in and once-in the system, and recorded over 60 incarcerated musicians.

 OUR IMPACT

-• 3 LPs, 4 EPs, and 18 Singles by prison-impacted musicians released to international acclaim and a growing audience of 100,000+ streams.
-[UPDATE NUMBERS]
+• In total, we have released 3 LPs, 4 EPs, and 18 Singles by prison-impacted musicians to international acclaim and a growing audience of 100,000+ streams.

-• Wide-ranging critical claim for our artists, with features in the New York Times, Los Angeles Times, BBC, Pitchfork, The Marshall Project, Grammys.com, Washington Post, Colorado Public Radio, Detroit Metro Times, Philadelphia Inquirer, Oxygen, WNYC's The Takeaway, Interview Magazine, Arte TV France, The Atlantic, and Passion of Weiss, among others
+• Label releases have been met with critical acclaim, including features in the New York Times, Los Angeles Times, BBC, Pitchfork, The Marshall Project, Grammys.com, Washington Post, Colorado Public Radio, Detroit Metro Times, Philadelphia Inquirer, Oxygen, WNYC's The Takeaway, Interview Magazine, Arte TV France, The Atlantic, and Passion of Weiss, among others

 • Our PPE Into Prisons virtual concert series at the height of the pandemic, featuring major musical acts alongside prison-impacted artists, raised $25K to send 30,285 masks to 26 prisons and jails in 16 states.